evan-erdos/trail-of-cthulhu/story/act-1/seq-0/scene-2.md

 STUDENT
 ya vulgtlagln -nyth n'ghft...

-The PC’s can use Occult, Cthulhu Mythos, or Languages to interpret her words as “I pray to servant of Darkness”.

 The girl tries to get up, but her body has rusted to the metal floor of the MEDICAL TRUCK.
 Blood mixes with seawater as the seams of her skin stay cemented to the floor but tears from soft muscle underneath.